-For the attorneys at Uria Menendez Abogados, Spain’s 2019 “Law Firm of the Year” winner for Environmental Law,
+For the attorneys at Uria Menendez Abogados, Spain’s 2019 “Law Firm of the Year” winner for Environmental Law, a successful practice is one that can keep up with the needs of its diverse client base—and the rapidly evolving nature of environmental policy across Europe and worldwide.

 “Environmental law has changed a lot,” says Carlos de Miguel, a partner in Uria Menendez’s Madrid office.
 Carlos joined the firm in 1988, going on to practice in environmental, energy, and mining law, as well as prepare reports on environmental issues and draft legislation.
 “We’re on the edge of the law; after more than 25 years of continuous and constant change, we are always working to better adapt to the needs of the clients.”